Looking for the best LED grow lights for weed?

 1.The Best Value LED Grow Lights For Weed

-LED grow light technology has come a long way over the past 10 years.
+LED technology has come a long way over the past 10 years.

-These advancements mean you can now pick up a really decent LED grow light for well under two hundred bucks.
+These advancements mean you can now pick up a really decent light for well under two hundred bucks.

-Out of all the grow lights I tested, these two lights offer the most bang for your buck.
+Out of all the products I tested, these two lights offer the most bang for your buck.

 # 1 – Viparspectra 600w LED Grow Light

 The Viparpectra 600w Reflector Series takes top spot as the best value LED grow light.
 It’s actually my current favourite grow light – I own two of them!
 Although this is in the value section, I would argue that they are the best led grow lights on the market overall as well!

 This is extremely powerful for the price.

 With an actual wattage output of 269w providing 703 umols of PAR at 18″ the V600 provides the perfect PAR output for the flowering stage and great lumen output.
 Along with this, it’s perfect for indoor grows because the cooling fans are near silent, and the power consumption making it energy efficient.
 Quiet cooling fans are essential when growing cannabis indoors.

 Not many similarly priced lights come close to matching this.

 Although this light doesn’t come with UV, it still has a full light spectrum which includes Infrared.

 Who is this light best for?